christianThardy/christianThardy.github.io/qkv-output.md

 - Q/K attends to objects like `basket`, `box`, and named entities (`cat`).
   - Attention Pattern: Focuses on key objects and entities.
   - Likely helps identify the main actors and their relations and locations in the sentence.
+  - Likely an induction head:
+    - Strong Q/K spike pairs at semantically similar points.
+    - Looks for patterns in event sequences.
+    - Attention to repeated patterns of actions/states.
+    - Patterns suggesting helping to predict next elements in sequences.

 <br>